Vampire Academy (TV series)

 Vampire Academy is an American fantasy horror television series based on the novels series of the same name by Richelle Mead.
 Adapted for Peacock by Julie Plec and Marguerite MacIntyre, the series is produced by Universal Television.
 It stars Sisi Stringer, Daniela Nieves, Kieron Moore and André Dae Kim alongside an ensemble cast.

 It is the second adaptation of the novel series, after the 2014 film of the same name, and serves as a reboot.
-Unlike the film, it does not adapt a particular novels of Mead's series, and instead takes the basics, inspirations and elements from the six novels, telling a different story.
+Unlike the film, it does not adapt a particular novel of Mead's series, but instead takes the basics, inspirations, and elements from the six novels, using them to tell a different story.
 It was given a straight-to-series order in May 2021 by Peacock, and casting announcements were made in 2021.
 The filming took place in Spain and Portugal.

-The series features characters from the books and re-imagined versions of others.
+The series takes place in 1997 and features characters from the books and re-imagined versions of others.
 It revolves around Rose Hathaway who is a guardian-in-training Dhampir, and Lissa Dragomir, who is a Moroi princess, and follows their life and adventures at the St Vladimir's Academy, a boarding school.

 The series premiered on September 15, 2022 on Peacock to generally positive reviews.
 In January 2023, the series was canceled after one season.